top of page

 That's a Wrap!

 At this point, you should have a clear understanding of the dos and don'ts when it comes to creating a successful self-tape audition.
-By adhering to the guidelines outlined above and taking note of the advice provided by casting directors, you should be able to set up and produce high-quality self-tapes that will help you achieve your goals.
+By adhering to the self-tape tips and guidelines outlined above and taking note of the advice provided by casting directors, you should be able to set up and produce high-quality self-tapes that will help you achieve your goals.

-Puro Casting, Aisha Bywater, and Mark Summers, all offer excellent tips on creating and showcasing your abilities to the fullest.
+Puro Casting, Aisha Bywater, and Mark Summers all offer excellent tips on creating and showcasing your abilities to the fullest.

 Remember: By making a good impression, even if you don't get the role, you can increase your chances of securing your dream role through repeated casting audition requests.